WOSPM/wospm-checker-github-action/README.md

 # WOSPM Checker Github Action

 This action is for executing [WOSPM Checker](https://github.com/WOSPM/checker) tool in your pipeline.
-It will create reports which are downloadable as artifacts.
+It will create HTML report which is downloadable as artifact.

 ## Inputs